chromadrive/iosdecal-textbook/docs/complex-apps/splitviews.md

 - A **Split View Controller**.
 This is the root view of the application – the split view that will contain the entire rest of the app.

 - A **Navigation Controller**.
 This represents the `UINavigationController` that will be the root view of the master view controller (ie, the left pane of the split view when on iPad or Landscape on large iPhones).
-If you look in the split view controller, you’ll see the navigation controller has a relationship segue of master view controller.
+If we look in the split view controller, we'll see the navigation controller has a relationship segue of master view controller.
 This allows us to create an entire navigation hierarchy in the master view controller without needing to affect the detail view controller at all.

 - A **View Controller**.
 This will eventually display all the details of our items.
 The view controller has a relationship segue of detail view controller, much like that of our friends `UINavigationController` and `UITabBarController`.

 - A **Table View Controller**.
 This is the root view controller of the master `UINavigationController`.
 This will eventually display the master list of items.

-Since we deleted the default initial view controller from the storyboard, we'll need to tell the storyboard that you want your split view controller to be the initial view controller.
+Since we deleted the default initial view controller from the storyboard, we'll need to tell the storyboard that we want our split view controller to be the initial view controller.
 Select the Split View Controller and open the Attributes inspector, then check the `Is Initial View Controller` option.

 Let's build and run the app on an iPad simulator, and rotate it to landscape:

 <center> **Screenshot Here (Build #1 on iPad)** </center>

 Now run it on an iPhone simulator (any of them except a plus-sized phone, which is large enough that it will act just like the iPad version in landscape mode) and you will see that it starts off showing the detail view in full screen.
-It will also allows you to tap the back button on the navigation bar to pop back to the master view controller:
+It will also allows us to tap the back button on the navigation bar to pop back to the master view controller:

 <center> **Screenshot Here (Build #1 on iPad)** </center>